 Martha’s Vineyard is a small island with a big history.
-From its timeless architecture, famous whaling ships and captains, to its pristine beaches and geological marvels, there is a story behind it all.
-Our local tour guides, in conjunction with the Martha’s Vineyard Museum, know the history behind all the beauty.
+From its timeless architecture and famous whaling ships and captains, to its pristine beaches and geological marvels, there is a story behind it all.
+Our local tour guides know the history behind all the beauty.

 Each tour offers a full interactive narrative on Martha’s Vineyard’s rich history—written in conjunction with the Martha’s Vineyard Museum’s historical curator.
 With only 14 seats per tour, you’ll feel like you are on your own private tour of the island.

 Your tour begins as we travel from Oak Bluffs to Vineyard Haven along Vineyard Sound and the Vineyard Haven harbor front.
 Your knowledgeable tour guide will keep you entertained and interested with insider Vineyard knowledge.
 As you continue, you will see beautiful and enchanting island vistas, historic sea captains’ homes, scenes from Jaws, and much more.
 There is a 30 minute comfort stop in Aquinnah where you will have time to explore the Gay Head Lighthouse, see the famous clay cliffs, visit the cliff side shops or grab a bowl of the Island’s best clam chowder at Cliffhangers!